 Lets start with the obvious one.
 People don’t modify 4WD’s for the fun of it.
 Rims perhaps, but beyond that, modifications are done for a reason.
 If its got rock sliders, they were probably put there to protect the vehicles sills from nasty damage off road.

 If its running remote reservoir shock absorbers, you can pretty much guarantee that the vehicle has done some serious corrugations.
-Air bags and electronic brake controllers are a dead give away that the vehicle has been used for towing or lugging heavy weight around.
+Air bags and an electronic brake controller are a dead give away that the vehicle has been used for towing or lugging heavy weight around.

 Diff lockers aren’t fitted to mall crawlers; if its twin locked, you can bet they’ve been used.